Creative Planning Sells 1,162 Shares of Vanguard Small-Cap Growth ETF (NYSEARCA:VBK)

-Creative Planning lessened its holdings in Vanguard Small-Cap Growth ETF (NYSEARCA:VBK – Free Report) by 1.0% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Creative Planning decreased its holdings in shares of Vanguard Small-Cap Growth ETF (NYSEARCA:VBK – Free Report) by 1.0% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 119,177 shares of the company’s stock after selling 1,162 shares during the quarter.
-Creative Planning owned 0.19% of Vanguard Small-Cap Growth ETF worth $25,525,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Creative Planning’s holdings in Vanguard Small-Cap Growth ETF were worth $25,525,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Vanguard Small-Cap Growth ETF Company Profile